USA stun Ireland in historic T20 game

 Singh was eventually dismissed for 65 by Ben White, and Modani fell at the end of the penultimate over to give McCarthy his fourth wicket, but it left a strong total for the favourites to chase.

-Ireland lost captain Andrew Balbirnie for four in the second over and star batter Paul Stirling fell for 31 with Ireland 45-2 in the fifth over.
+Ireland lost Balbirnie for four in the second over and star batter Paul Stirling fell for 31 with Ireland 45-2 in the fifth over.

-The loss of Stirling, who could move up to fourth in the list of all-time T20 runs if he scores more than 20 in the second match on Thursday, hampered Ireland as they looked to chase the USA.
+The loss of Stirling, who could move up to fourth in the list of all-time T20 international runs - behind only Martin Guptill, Virat Kohli and Rohit Sharma - if he scores 20 or more in the second match on Thursday, hampered Ireland.

-Despite the resistance of Lorcan Tucker, who was not out on 57, the Irish batting order struggled to build momentum and Curtis Campher (17), Shane Getkate (19) and Neil Rock (seven) were all dismissed to put the USA in control.
+Despite the resistance of Tucker, the Irish batting order struggled to build momentum and Curtis Campher (17), Shane Getkate (19) and Neil Rock (seven) were all dismissed to put the USA in control.

 And by the time William McClintock was bowled by Ali Khan in the 18th over, the game was all but lost.